vidsharma/Logistics_SSS_2017/Setup.md

 [Home](README.html) | [Setup](Setup.html) | [Logistics](Logistics.html) | [Map](Map.html) | [Useful Links](Links.html)

 ## Setup
-Please make sure to install everything (or at least to download the installers) before the start of your workshop.
-Participants should bring and use their own laptops to insure the proper setup of tools for an efficient workflow once you leave the workshop.
+Please make sure to install everything before the start of your workshop and run the tests.
+Participants must bring and use their own laptops to insure the proper setup of tools for an efficient workflow once you leave the workshop.

-First open a new bash window and run the following command:
+Please note that if you decide not to follow the below instructions and use local installs of your software it is not guaranteed that the summer school team can assist in debugging any issues that may arise.

+## Conda
+Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
+It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

+To install conda please run the following commands from a bash shell.
+If you already have conda you can skip this step.

 Mac instructions:
 ```
 curl https://repo.continuum.io/miniconda/Miniconda3-latest-OSX-x86_64.sh -O
 bash Miniconda3-latest-OSX-x86_64.sh -b -p $HOME/miniconda
 echo PATH="\$HOME/miniconda/bin:\$PATH" >> ~/.bashrc
-conda create -n sss python=3.5 psi4 numpy lawrap gnu cmake jupyter scipy numexpr sse41 -c intel -c psi4/label/dev -c psi4
 ```

 Linux instructions (or Windows Ubuntu shell):